 An IDD is the third party-provided UMDF driver for the device.
 It is developed using the functionality exposed by the IddCx (Indirect Display Driver Class eXtension) to interface with the windows graphics subsystems in the following ways:

 - Create the graphics adapter representing the indirect display device

 - Report monitors being connected and disconnected from the system

 - Provide available display modes

-The Indirect Display driver is a user mode only model with no support for kernel mode components, hence the driver is able to use any DirectX API's in order to process the desktop image.
+The IDD is a user-mode only model with no support for kernel-mode components.
+As such, the driver is able to use any DirectX APIs in order to process the desktop image.
 In fact, the IddCx provides the desktop image to encode in a DirectX surface.

-Note The Indirect Display driver should be built as a universal windows driver so it can be used on multiple Windows platforms.
+The IDD should be built as a universal windows driver so it can be used on multiple Windows platforms.

-At build time, the UMDF Indirect Display driver declares the version of IddCx it was built against and the OS ensures that the correct version of IddCx is loaded when the driver is loaded.
+At build time, the UMDF IDD declares the version of IddCx it was built against and the OS ensures that the correct version of IddCx is loaded when the driver is loaded.

 |EVT_IDD_CX_XXX||IDD callback function||IDDs implement both IddCx-specific callbacks such as EVT_IDD_CX_ADAPTER_COMMIT_MODES, as well as relevant WDF callbacks such as EVT_WDF_DEVICE_D0_EXIT.|